afondiel/afondiel.github.io/home/about.md

 ---

-### Hello there !
+Hello,

 My name is Afonso Diela.
-I am a Software Engineer working for [Technology & Strategy](https://www.technologyandstrategy.com/) with 5 years of experience in software development and embedded systems in Automotive Indrustry.
+I am a Software Engineer working for [Technology & Strategy](https://www.technologyandstrategy.com/) with over 5 years' experience in software development and embedded systems in Automotive Industry.

-Passionate about cars and motorsport, new technologies with a strong interest in data science and Artificial Intelligence.
+Passionate about automobiles and motorsports, new technologies with a strong interest in artificial intelligence and robotics.

-I am excited to work on innovative projects in the automotive industry such as: electric vehicles, ADAS systems and self-driving cars.
+I aspire to work on innovative automotive projects with the aim of improving road safety, and making driving more sustainable, enjoyable and inclusive.
+This includes advanced driver assistance systems (ADAS) and autonomous vehicles.